Yossef-Dawoad/pdf_table_scraper/README.md

 ## Todo
- - [] upload pdfs to firestore
+ - [ ] upload pdfs to firestore
- - [] scraper as background task
+ - [ ] scraper as background task
- - [] maybe send an email with processed file
+ - [ ] maybe send an email with processed file
- - [] more rebust scarper with NER nlp
+ - [ ] more rebust scarper with NER nlp
+ - [ ]  github automated test on push for CI/CD